 Treble Clef Lines – Every Green Bus Drives Fast

 If you are still becoming familiar with the keys on the piano, read, should you label your keyboard.

 The Pros and Cons of Note Recognition Reading

 Pros – you can work out any note at any time, even out of context.
 This makes it a great approach to use when working out the start note of a section, doing some music theory, double checking accuracy or saying to a music partner, “let’s take it from …”

 Cons – It is laborious and time-consuming.
 This makes it a very inefficient method to use when reading while playing.
-For that, there are better methods coming up.
+For that, there are better methods to practice piano notes.
 Long term, this method alone slows down reading at sight.
 It can also slow or prevent students from moving to reading intervals.

-Recognising landmark notes has become a popular approach.
+Recognising landmark notes has become a popular approach for piano notes practice.
 Rather than remembering all the notes, as above, remember 4 landmark notes on each stave.
 This is much easier to do so accuracy and speed increase.
 From this strong foundation you are then able to read adjacent notes using the interval method (coming up next).